Tommyjunbas/pythonAIpractice/README.md

 # pythonAIpractice
-trying to get better in ML
+trying to get better in python week 1 results: